charlie-gallagher/binman/README.md

 - Print a message when file size is not a multiple of the word size.
 - Print a message when (de)interleaving files of two different sizes.

+Both of these require a function to tell me the size of a file.

 &nbsp;

 ---